 - First Floor - Learning Commons (4 computers along the back of the Learning Commons)

 - Fourth Floor - Louisiana and Special Collections - Restricted use for these collections

 - Priority Use

 The primary purpose of the library's computers is to support learning and research through access to library collections and other information resources.
 Those using public access computers for recreational purposes such as e-mail, chat sessions, or games may be asked to relinquish them.
-Among those users doing research, priority is given to UNO students, faculty and staff.
+Among those users doing research, priority is given to UNO students, faculty and staff, and researchers using the Federal Depository Collection.
 Other users may be asked to relinquish use of computers.

 The Library reserves the right to ensure that public access computers are used in the manner for which they are intended.
 On the first offense, the patron will be informed of the restrictions on the use of public access computers.
 If the patron continues to ignore library policy he or she will be asked to leave the workstation and may be denied library computer privileges in the future.